Keep Rehearsing and Refining: Lifelong Learning Vehicle Routing under Continually Drifting Tasks: DREE

 Each experience is defined as $e=\langle p, f, [(s,\pi)]\rangle$, where $p$ denotes the problem instance, $f$ is the objective value of a solution of $p$, and $[(s,\pi)]$ represents the corresponding solution construction trajectory, i.e., a sequence of states $s$ and the solver’s action distributions (behaviors) $\pi$ on them.

-DREE maintains a buffer with a fixed size $|\mathcal{B}|$ and inserts newly generated experiences using reservoir sampling~\cite{reservoir}, so that each seen experience has an equal probability of being retained.
-Specifically, a new experience is inserted directly if the memory is not full.
-Otherwise, each new experience replaces a randomly selected buffered experience with probability $\frac{|\mathcal{B}|}{|E|}$, where $|E|$ denotes the total number of new experiences generated so far.
+DREE maintains a buffer with a fixed size $|\mathcal{B}|$ and inserts newly generated experiences using reservoir sampling~\cite{reservoir}, so that each experience has an equal probability of being retained.
+Specifically, a new experience is inserted directly if the buffer is not full.
+Otherwise, it replaces a random buffered experience with probability $\frac{|\mathcal{B}|}{|E|}$, where $|E|$ denotes the number of experiences generated so far.

 As common practice, DREE trains with the problem instance in batch.
 Accordingly, experiences are also buffered and sampled at the batch level.
-During learning a new task, DREE obtains new instance batches of the new task, and randomly samples experience batches from the buffer for PIR and BR after learning each new instance batch.

-Instead of fixing the experiences once buffered~\cite{SER,DER,LLR-BC}, DREE actively updates them over time (cf. Section~\ref{sec:EE}) to pursue higher-quality knowledge.
+During learning a new task, DREE obtains new instance batches of the new task, and randomly samples experience from the buffer for PIR and BR after learning each new instance batch.
+Instead of fixing the experiences once buffered~\cite{LLR-BC,SER,DER}, DREE actively updates them over time (cf. Section~\ref{sec:EE}) to pursue higher-quality knowledge.